 We defined four categories of metrics: separability, effect size, specificity, and homogeneity to measure factor interpretability.
-Two are label-free (separability, effect size) and the other two are labeldependent (specificity, and homogeneity).
+Two are label-free (separability, effect size) and the other two are label-dependent (specificity, and homogeneity).
 Metrics for each category are organized into a table of factor interpretability scores (FIS), with metrics arranged as rows and factors as columns.
-Subsequently, the FIS undergoes row-wise scaling and is visualized as a heatmap to support the comparison of interpretability scores between factors.
+Subsequently, the FIS undergoes a row-wise scaling and is visualized as a heatmap to support comparison of interpretability scores between factors.

 sciRED uses the Silhouette score and bimodality index to assess separability.
 Homogeneity is measured using the arithmetic mean of the average scaled variance (ASV) table.
-The Simpson index is employed to evaluate factor specificity, while factor variance serves as an effect size measure (See Methods section "Correlation between interpretability metrics and overlap values").
+The Simpson index is employed to evaluate factor specificity, while factor variance serves as an effect size measure (Figure S10, See method section "Correlation between interpretability metrics and overlap values").